sudorandom/kmcd.dev/content/posts/2026/benchmarking-protojsonx/index.md

 All tests use equivalent payload shapes and measure end-to-end marshal/unmarshal cost, including allocations.
 The generic JSON cases use plain Go structs with similar fields, while the protobuf cases use generated protobuf messages.

-These generic JSON benchmarks are not meant to claim feature-for-feature equivalence with ProtoJSON.
-They are a reference point for raw JSON throughput on similarly shaped Go structs.
+The JSON payloads use the same logical fields, types, and values, though the ProtoJSON and generic JSON implementations are not intended to be byte-for-byte semantic equivalents.
 ProtoJSON has additional semantic requirements around field names, presence, enums, well-known types, and numeric encoding.
 The useful comparison is not “which library implements the same thing,” but “how much does ProtoJSON cost compared with familiar JSON tooling?”

 I also included `hyperpb` as another example of descriptor/layout-driven protobuf processing.
 Note that it is not a ProtoJSON library, so its numbers should be read as a binary protobuf reference point rather than a direct competitor.